-We understand that as an ECHS student, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
-UNT has Admissions Counselors who can help ECHS students with planning, transferring your credits and admissions.Find out more about ECHS admissions requirements
+We understand that as an ECHS graduate, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
+We take your college experience into account during our review process.

 UNT recognizes home school programs and works with homeschooled students in their admission to the university.
 Homeschooled students should follow the steps of the freshman application process and submit their online application as well as official homeschool transcript.
 SAT and ACT scores are encouraged but optional.

 In addition, homeschooled students must take the Texas Success Initiative (TSI) assessment prior to registering for courses.
 The TSI Assessment cannot be used in admissions decisions at UNT but is necessary for adequate preregistration advising.
-For more information on the TSI Assessment, please visit UNT Learning Center's TSI web page or call at 940-369-7006.
+For more information on the TSI Assessment, please visit General Advising or call 940-565-3633.

 Students who have earned a GED and who either have not attended college or, if so, have earned fewer than 15 semester hours of transferable college work may seek admission to UNT through an Individual Review process.Learn how to apply for admission to UNT if you have earned your GED